 code, with Big partition support (over 32 MB), and yet 16-bit recno

 (called logical sector too) - sector address in fact.
-There is not much
+There are some, mostly incomplete TOS sources available.

 And there stays for recno variable: "it should be 32-bit" .
 Great !

 Then why is not changed to it ?

 Well, my latest founds (end of June 2018) indicate that used Alcyon C

 compiler was bad with unsigned integers even in 1991.

 What is really something even hard to believe.
 What developers of it

 did over 6 years ?
 Of course, it could be solved even with that flaw of

 What is sure is that it did not happen.
 Not in Atari.
 Some did it -